Audio Streaming Latency, Interruptions or Buffering

 Online the delay is similar, the signal has to come from your computer and go through your internet service provider etc., if you live in another country pass by sea, get to our internet provider, get to our servers and then all the process happen again at inverse when a listener make the connection to our servers.
 Between all this process the signal has to go through different speeds connections.
-Is to be expected to experience a average delay of 5 to 30 seconds depending from the previous conditions already mentioned.
+Is to be expected to experience an average delay of 5 to 30 seconds depending on the previous conditions already mentioned.

-The only real time you gonna find is if you talk direct to a person.
+The only real-time you gonna find is if you talk directly to a person.

 Here is a visual example of a real-world live streaming test.

 You can increase your buffer time; try this.

 To increase the buffer size in Windows Media Player:

 - Press “Alt”, “T” and then “O” to access the Options menu.

 - When the “Options” multi-tabbed dialog box appears, select the “Performance” tab.

 - Underneath “Network buffering,” click the “Buffer” radio button.

 - Next to this radio button, enter your desired number of seconds.
 Windows Media Player 11 will buffer files before playback (60 is the maximum).